-It is against the law for anyone other than your parent or guardian to sell or give cigarettes to you if you are under 18.
-This includes herbs and other things that are smoked, even if they do not contain tobacco.
+It is against the law for anyone, other than your parent or guardian, to supply cigarettes to you if you are under 18.

 - a proof of age card (including NSW Photo cards); or